explosion/spaCy/website/docs/usage/index.md

 <Accordion title="No compatible model found" id="compatible-model">

 ```
-No compatible model found for [lang] (spaCy vX.X.X).
+No compatible package found for [lang] (spaCy vX.X.X).
 ```

-This usually means that the model you're trying to download does not exist, or isn't available for your version of spaCy.
-Check the [compatibility table](https://github.com/explosion/spacy-models/tree/master/compatibility.json) to see which models are available for your spaCy version.
+This usually means that the trained pipeline you're trying to download does not exist, or isn't available for your version of spaCy.
+Check the [compatibility table](https://github.com/explosion/spacy-models/tree/master/compatibility.json) to see which packages are available for your spaCy version.
 If you're using an old version, consider upgrading to the latest release.
-Note that while spaCy supports tokenization for [a variety of languages](/usage/models#languages), not all of them come with statistical models.
+Note that while spaCy supports tokenization for [a variety of languages](/usage/models#languages), not all of them come with trained pipelines.
 To only use the tokenizer, import the language's `Language` class instead, for example
 `from spacy.lang.fr import French`.